ThirdRealityStudios/GUInness/README.md

 - add complex buttons: a button which has a complex shape.
 - add scalable content: components can be zoomed in/out with different levels of detail (especially for creating maps or games).
 - add hyperlinks to open links on the web.

+# Documentation
+Will follow at the final release.